dcos/examples/nifi/1.10/0.1.0-1.5.0/limitations/index.md

 The inherent NiFi API's will not be available from DCOS CLI, however the same can be accessed through Nifi Web UI.

+## Data Backups

+The inbuild feature of NiFi doesnot support flowfile data backups.
+Only configuration file backups are supported.
+Hence if a data node goes down, the entire data of that node will be lost.